db-puzzle/maintenance-OS/docs/Production Module/15-enhanced-route-steps-specification.md

 Route templates can now include child order dependency configurations:
 - Templates can define standard child order dependencies
 - When applied, dependencies are set based on the template
-- Templates can use percentage-based dependencies for scalability
+- Templates specify quantity thresholds for consistent behavior

 #### 9.2 Auto-Route Creation

 When routes are created automatically from templates:
 1. First steps inherit child order dependencies from templates
 2. Dependencies are adjusted based on the item category
-3. Percentage-based dependencies are preferred for flexibility
+3. Quantity-based dependencies ensure consistent material availability

 ### 10. API Updates